An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Applications to Dvoretzky's theorem

 and so $\norm{x_n}\to 0$ a.s.\ with a rate given by

-The rate presented in the above theorem follows from simplifying the corresponding expressions arising from Theorem \ref{res:RS}. \end{proof}
+The rate presented in the above theorem follows from simplifying the corresponding expressions arising from Theorem \ref{thm:RS}. \end{proof}

 It should be observed that there exist alternative proofs of Dvoretzky's theorem, notably that of Derman and Sacks \cite{DS1959}, which are more closely tailored to the specific assumptions of the theorem and do not make direct use of supermartingale convergence.
-A careful analysis of such proofs might result in a different rate of convergence and thus an alternative quantitative version of Dvoretzky's theorem than the one give here.\footnote{This observation is due to R. Arthan and P. Oliva (private communication), who are working on an analysis Derman-Sacks proof.}
+A careful analysis of such proofs might result in a different rate of convergence and thus an alternative quantitative version of Dvoretzky's theorem to the one given here.\footnote{This observation is due to R. Arthan and P. Oliva (private communication), who are working on an analysis of the proof due to Derman and Sacks.}